Facebook launches Messenger Rooms, group calls for up to 50 people with no time limit

-As a part of its effort to address the new social paradigms emerging from the ongoing coronavirus pandemic, Facebook today announced features heading to Messenger, Portal, Facebook Live, Instagram, and Facebook Dating that aim to make it easier to connect with close friends, followers, and significant others.
+As a part of its effort to address the social paradigms emerging from the ongoing coronavirus pandemic, Facebook today announced new features heading to Messenger, Portal, Facebook Live, Instagram, and Facebook Dating that aim to make it easier to connect with close friends, followers, and significant others.

 Perhaps the most notable is Messenger Rooms, which creates joinable group video calls on Facebook and Facebook Messenger.
 Hosts can invite anyone to join — even if they don’t have a Facebook account — and rooms will soon hold up to 50 users without a time limit.